-The internal thoracic artery originates from the initial part of the subclavian artery (lower surface), about 2.5 cm above the medial end of the clavicle, opposite the origin of the thyrocervical trunk.
+The initial part of the subclavian artery (lower surface) is the source of the internal thoracic artery situated around 2.5 cm over the medial end of the clavicle, opposite the origin of the thyrocervical trunk.

 The internal thoracic artery descends behind the medial end of the clavicle and upper 6 coastal cartilages, about 1 cm far from the lateral margin of the sternum.
 It finishes in the 6th intercostal space by breaking up into superior epigastric and musculophrenic arteries.